What is multi-property landlord insurance?

 For freeholders and leaseholders who rent out property, it can be a nuisance managing your arrangements.
 The more property you buy, the more of a headache it can be insuring it.

-Bollington offers access to a range of insurers, including our own exclusive property owners' policy takes the stress away.
+Bollington offers access to a range of insurers, including our own exclusive property owners' policy, to take the stress away.
 Not only can you insure a number of different properties in one policy, you can also combine residential and commercial property.

 What's more, you can insure buildings of non-standard construction, shops or offices, HMOs, blocks of flats... and more.

 This could be the easiest way yet to manage the insurance of your properties.
 As long as they are owned by one entity - an individual, company or partnership - we can offer one policy, one renewal date and one premium.
 And with finance options also available, it can be affordable as well as convenient.

 It's quick and easy to get a property owners' insurance quote

 Commercial and residential properties - all on one policy

 Make life easier by administering all your property portfolio on one policy

 Easily add or remove property from your policy

 Just call our specialist team and we'll do the rest

 What is the minimum/maximum number of properties for multiple property landlord insurance?

 You only need more than one property to see the benefits of multi-property insurance.
 Quotes can often be offered over the phone or within 24 hours for up to 10 properties, with 20+ properties considered on one policy.
 Call us with details of the buildings and contents sums you want to insure, and we will quote you ASAP.